Dispute Resolution

 More information about each type of dispute resolution can be found in the IDEA/Part C Procedures for Complaint Investigation and Dispute Resolution.

-Anyone choosing to file a complaint and/or request other dispute resolution procedures must complete and sign Request for Dispute Resolution Form (English) (Spanish).
+Anyone choosing to file a complaint and/or request other dispute resolution procedures must complete and sign the Request for Dispute Resolution Form (English) (Spanish).

 If at any point the person filing chooses to stop the complaint process, the Withdrawal of Dispute Resolution Form (English) (Spanish) must be completed and signed.